AdBanacho/cohere-text-embedder/README.md

 The downloaded dataset has 10 folders in each folder is 100 `files.txt` with descriptions.
 The name of files is a label of description, e.g.`sport_3.txt`.

-We will compare `Random Forest` with `Co:here Classifier`, so we have to preapare data in two ways.
+We will compare `Random Forest` with `Co:here Classifier`, so we have to prepare data in two ways.
 For `Random Forest` we will use `Co:here Embedder`, we will focus on this in this tutorial.
-Cohere classifier requires samples, in which each sample should be designed as a list `[description, label]` and I did it in my prevouse tutorial ([here](https://lablab.ai/t/cohere-text-classifier))
+Cohere classifier requires samples, in which each sample should be designed as a list `[description, label]` and I did it in my previous tutorial ([here](https://lablab.ai/t/cohere-text-classifier))

 ### Loading paths of examples